 - Population movement, including migration of people within and across national boundaries.

 Shared Interests and Overlaps

-Community Influences on Health Behavior (CIHB): Applications focusing on population-level data and large public use datasets are typically assigned to SSPA/SSPB.
-Applications focusing on community-level data and using qualitative and mixed methods are typically assigned to CIHB.
+Community Influences on Health Behavior (CIHB): SSPA/SSPB and CIHB have shared interests in social and contextual influences on health.
+Applications focusing on population-level data, and large public use datasets are typically assigned to SSPA/SSPB.
+Applications focusing on community-level data are typically assigned to CIHB.

-Infectious Diseases, Reproductive Health, Asthma and Pulmonary Conditions (IRAP): Applications focusing on population-level reproductive health, such as fertility patterns or social determinants of contraceptive use and childbearing, are typically assigned to SSPA/SSPB.
-Epidemiological studies related to the biological and clinical aspects of reproductive health are typically assigned to IRAP.
+Infectious Diseases, Reproductive Health, Asthma and Pulmonary Conditions (IRAP): SSPA/SSPB and IRAP have shared interests in reproductive health.
+Applications focusing on social and economic determinants of population-level reproductive health, such as fertility patterns or contraceptive use and childbearing, are typically assigned to SSPA/SSPB.
+Epidemiological studies covering all other determinants of reproductive health are typically assigned to IRAP.